helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

 Technical Details
 ^^^^^^^^^^^^^^^^^

-On a technical level, HeAT is inspired by the so-called `Bulk Synchronous Parallel (BSP) <https://en.wikipedia.org/wiki/Bulk_synchronous_parallel>`_ processing model.
+On a technical level, Heat is inspired by the so-called `Bulk Synchronous Parallel (BSP) <https://en.wikipedia.org/wiki/Bulk_synchronous_parallel>`_ processing model.
 Computations proceed in a series of hierarchical supersteps, each consisting of a number of node-local computations and subsequent communications.
 In contrast to the classical BSP model, communicated data is available immediately, rather than after the next global synchronization.
-In HeAT, global synchronizations only occurs for collective MPI calls as well as at the program start and termination.
+In Heat, global synchronizations only occurs for collective MPI calls as well as at the program start and termination.

 .. image:: ../images/bsp.svg
     :align: center